 Improving Rail in Rural Communities

-FRA is committed to improving rail safety and service in communities across the country.
+The Federal Railroad Administration (FRA) is committed to improving rail safety and service in communities across the country.
 There are several programs that target rural communities for rail infrastructure investment and improvement.
 FRA's efforts in rural communities complement the U.S. Department of Transportation's (DOT) Rural Opportunities to Use Transportation for Economic Success (ROUTES) program.
 ROUTES was initiated by DOT to improve rural transportation infrastructure, across all modes, and meet our nation’s priority transportation goals of safety and economic competitiveness.

 FRA’s Safety Data Website provides access to highway-rail grade crossing inventory data and railroad accident/incident data.
 Data presentation can be customized to meet the needs of the user—including finding detailed information for individual counties and specific highway-rail grade crossings.
 The website also provides forms and information to help railroads file accident/incident reports.